OSGeo/gdal/doc/source/drivers/vector/mitab.rst

 -  specify a user-defined file that contain projection definitions with bounds.
-The name of this file must be specified with the MITAB_BOUNDS_FILE configuration option.
+The name of this file must be specified with the :config:`MITAB_BOUNDS_FILE` configuration option.
 This allows users to override the default bounds for existing projections, and to define bounds for new projections not listed in the hard-coded table in the driver.
 The format of the file is a simple text file with one CoordSys string per